 It was a case of using up whatever I had around including a few packs of mixed mushrooms.
 I didn’t have the pearl onions, which are quintessential to a beef bourguignon so I added an extra onion the mix for flavour.
 They would have been lovely here and the original recipe included 130g / 1 cup of pearl onions.
 It was a case of making do with what I had and not taking ANOTHER trip to the shops.

-Other than my miso mushrooms on toast, this is the best way I know how to use up a large quantity of shrooms.
+Other than my miso mushrooms on toast, this is the best way I know how to use up a large number of shrooms.
 Get adventurous here.
-I had a few exotics, so a couple of shiitakes, a small cep (porcini) and enkoi landed in the mix.
+I had a few exotics, so a couple of shiitakes, a small cep (porcini) and enokii landed in the mix.
 The bulk of the mushrooms were made up of large black mushrooms and a few portebelini.
 You want to keep them quite thick as they undergo a longish cooking time so cut them to about 6mm (1/4 inch) thick – or even thicker.

 I added bacon because I needed to use some up and just wanted that added flavour.
 It worked perfectly and was delicious.